Jaron1978/PCEP/README.md

 # PCEP
 Python PCEP Exam
 I am currently working on passing the Python PCEP and PCAP certifications.
-I am following an onloine course and I will be uploading my coding / labs up to my GutHub.
+I am following an online course and I will be uploading my coding / labs up to my GutHub.

-I will also be adding a link to my GitHub to my LinkedIn and CV.
+I will also be adding a link of my GitHub to my LinkedIn and CV.